iluvjava/Maths/Notebook 2.0/Math 000/Calc/Taylor Series.md

-Super basic high school maths
+Hi, this is some Super basic high school maths.

 ---